How Much Does It Cost To Build A House? An In-Depth Look

 Hire Your Professionals

-If you’re building a completely custom home, it may make sense for you to hire a general contractor who will coordinate all the subcontractors and legal aspects needed to complete the job.
+If you’re building a completely custom home, it’s a good idea to hire a general contractor who will coordinate all the subcontractors and legal aspects needed to complete the job.

 You’ll probably also want to hire an architect, or at least set up a consultation with one, once you’ve developed your blueprints.